RebeccaBarbera/LAB2_project_group_13/README.md

 ### Visualisation of outcome rates
 #### Donut Plots by Kingdom:

-**The table below provides links to the donut plots for each kingdom, allowing direct access to the full-outcome and FP/FN visualizations**
 | Kingdom        | Donut Plot |
 |----------------|------------|
 | Fungi          | [View Plot](donutFungi.png) |